Common mistakes & scams in Thailand & how to avoid them

 A man in a yellow helmet, green & black jacket and blue jogging bottoms, rides a red scooter.
 The background is blurred making it appear as though he's driving very fast.

 One of the most common scams in Thailand involves hiring vehicles, even jet skis.
-The scam is simple, find an unsuspecting tourist who wants to hire a scooter, car or jet ski, one that already has minor damage and when it’s returned charge a hefty fine for the damage.
-When you refuse to pay as it wasn’t you who damaged the vehicle they call the police who will rarely, if ever, side with foreigners.
+The scam is simple: find an unsuspecting tourist who wants to hire a scooter, car or jet ski, one that already has minor damage, and when it’s returned, charge a hefty fine for the damage.
+When you refuse to pay they call the police, who will rarely, if ever, side with foreigners.

-To avoid this common scam, always check the scooter, car or jet ski prior to leaving the premises for any damage, scratches, or dents and if you do see any, make sure to point these out and take plenty of photos and videos before you leave.
+To avoid this common scam, always check the scooter, car or jet ski prior to leaving the premises.
+Check for any damage, scratches, or dents, and if you do see any, make sure to point these out and take plenty of photos and videos before you leave.

-As an additional note – if you do decide to hire a scooter, please wear a helmet, not just for safety but it is illegal to drive a scooter without a helmet in Thailand (despite the fact that
+As an additional note – if you do decide to hire a scooter, please wear a helmet.
+It’s not just for safety, but it is illegal to drive a scooter without a helmet in Thailand (despite the fact that

-many locals and tourists do not abide by this rule) and you can be pulled over by the police and be issued a fine.
+many locals and tourists do not abide by this rule).
+Without one, you can be pulled over by the police and be issued a fine.

-And finally, if you wish to hire a car or scooter in Thailand you MUST have an international driving licence, again, if you do not have one and you are stopped by the police, you will be issued a fine.
-We have seen queues of tourists waiting to pay fines at the local office, we’re talking 50+ people at a time.
-If you’re in the UK you can grab an international driving permit from your local Post Office (appreciate these are few and far between these days) for just £5.50, you just need to bring your photocard licence and a passport-sized photograph.
+And finally, if you wish to hire a car or scooter in Thailand you MUST have an international driving licence.
+If you do not have one and you are stopped by the police, you will be issued a fine.
+We have seen queues of tourists waiting to pay fines at the local office.
+If you’re in the UK you can grab an international driving permit from your local Post Office (appreciate these are few and far between these days) for just ยฃ5.50.
+You just need to bring your photocard licence and a passport-sized photograph.

 Taxi drivers telling you that temples/attractions are closed